-Once the almonds are finely ground, about 45-60 seconds, have a medium bowl (preferably one with a spout) lined with a nut bag at the ready.
+Once the almonds are finely ground, about 45-60 seconds, have a medium bowl (preferably one with a spout) (affiliate link) lined with a nut bag at the ready.

 Let the milk drip into the bowl (it is really handy to use a bowl with a spout on it.)

 Squeeze the bag until all of the liquid is removed.
 Oh, wait, did I mention you should wash your hands right before this step?

 You’re left with about 1/2 a cup of almond meal.
 There is a lot of nutrition in that meal, so keep it to use in smoothies or baking (pancakes, muffins, cakes, etc).
 Also remember to thoroughly clean the nut bag in warm, soapy water.
 Let it air dry for a few minutes and then pop it into the freezer for storage (it keeps bacteria from forming).